manassahoo-dev/ToDoList/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-Of course!
 Here's a list of functionalities you can include in your TODO App using React and Redux Toolkit:

 1. **Task List Display:**
    - Display a list of tasks (TODOs) with their titles and completion status.